 - Reptiles: Spectacled cobra, Indian rock python, vipers, rat snake, Indian chameleons etc are few of the popular reptile varieties in Bandipur Tiger Reserve.

 - Butterflies: There are around 100 butterfly species in this reserve.
 Some of these beautiful varieties are crimson rose, mottled emigrant, spotless grass yellow, orange bush brown, common palmfly, nigger, peacock pansy etc.

 - Flora: Bandipur Reserve area is enriched by various timber tree varieties.
 These include Teak, Sandalwood, Indian kino tree, clumping bamboo, Rosewood etc. Apart from these tall standing residents, the reserve has several shrubs and flowering-fruiting varieties that make Bandipur horizons appear like a painter’s rendition.
 You will find Gooseberry, Kadam, Odina Wodiyar, Flame of the Forest, Indigo Berry, Golden Shower Tree, and many others.

 Safari details Bandipur Tiger Reserve

-Bus, Elephant safari and Jeep safari are available at Bandipur National park.
-The elephant safari is about an hour long, while the Jeep Safari may last for about 2-3 hours.
-Maximum of 6 people are allowed in a Jeep.
+Bus, Elephant safari, and Jeep safari are available at Bandipur National park.
+The elephant safari is about an hour-long, while the Jeep Safari may last for about 2-3 hours.
+A maximum of 6 people is allowed in a Jeep.
 However, you can also book it for a single person.

 Steer clear of anyone offering a night safari at Bandipur.
 They are trying to dupe you and may even land you in jail.
 Official safaris aren’t available beyond 6 PM in Bandipur Tiger Reserve.
 Night safaris aren’t allowed and are, in fact, a legal offence.